 You should also think about how and where you want to market to these users.
-Do you want to ask via email, in-app messages, or via the CSM?
+Do you want to ask via email, in-app messages, or via their CSM?
 Also, money talks!
-Is there a way that you can further incentivise these users to do you a favor?
-A $5 gift card is often the only motivation someone needs, but some of our customers have gotten creative and offered discounts for participation or a free extra month on your product.
+Is there a way that you can further incentivize these users to do you a favor?
+A $5 gift card is often the only motivation someone needs, though some of our customers have gotten creative and offered discounts for participation or a free extra month on your product.

 Once you have this list, we know it’s tempting to want to ask these users for everything we listed above, but be careful about how much you ask of them.
 Respect their time and be thoughtful about the asks that you make so that they continue to be promoters and don’t get turned off by the constant bombardment of requests.

 Step 4: Evaluate the success of your program